juxzpc/my-ros-project/README.md

 (Main)

 Adaptive Speed Control- Adjust speed based on terrain complexity.
-The project was supposed to be autonomous however it was decided to be manual.

-STEP 1:
+STEP 1: Place the robot in the middle bottom facing the middle of the town.

-Open the Terminal.
+STEP 2: Open the Terminal.
 Run this code:

 chmod +x ./packages/my_package/src/my_publisher_node.py